WilhelmBerggren/GuildWarsBuildSaver/README.md

 # GuildWars Build Saver

-[Planned] API and frontend for managing GW2 builds
+API for managing builds in Guild Wars 2

 ## API
 Generate builds using a saved copy of [GW2 API v2](https://api.guildwars2.com/) and save using Azure CosmosDb.